Although based in Edinburgh, our support is available for all emerging illustrators.

 The programme is comprised of several branches:

 Regular conferences take place across the UK to demystify the world of publishing.
-The most recent Picture Hooks conference took place at V&A, Dundee.
-It was a great success, featuring key note talks by Tiffany Leeson from Egmont and Roger Thorpe from Thames & Hudson, plus award winning illustrator Lesley Barnes.
-A mixture of panels and break out sessions contributed to a memorable day.
+The most recent Picture Hooks conference took place at the Picture Hooks Festival of Illustration in 2021.
+It was a great success, with panel discussions featuring experts from top literary agencies, publishers and booksellers.

 Masterclasses offer additional support and development opportunities.
 They are advertised on our website and across our social media platforms.

 From time to time, we run competitions.
 We started during lockdown with our popular “From Seed to Table” competitions and received some outstanding entries.
-The winners of the four competitions received £1,000 each.
+The winners of our competitions received £1,000 each.
 Follow us on social media – we’ll be running more competitions soon.

 The work of the illustrator is key to inspiring our first love of books.
 We all know and love many picture book characters from their image alone.
-Picture Hooks are proud to announce a new, bi-annual award, The Invisible Prize, which will acknowledges the quiet reach and huge influence of the illustrator.
-This year, The Invisible Prize is awarded to Pam Smy: a skilled and talented illustrator with a remarkable body of work.
+The Invisible Prize is a bi-annual award which acknowledges the quiet reach and huge influence of the illustrator.
+The first Invisible Prize was awarded in 2020 to Pam Smy: a skilled and talented illustrator with a remarkable body of work.
 She is fully committed to the value and importance of picture books; someone who has supported and inspired other illustrators, but done so ‘invisibly’ – modest, unassuming, steadily supporting others for years without looking for acclaim.